on Environment and Electrical Engineering

 GENOA | ITALY

-EEEIC 2017 is the 17th annual conference of the International Conference on Environmental and Electrical Engineering, a long-running conference that has become through the years one of the largest professional networking and educational event of its kind in Europe.
-EEEIC is an annual energy and environment conference that is held in 2017 in Milan, Italy, where the delegates make presentations and discuss various issues including clean and renewable energy solutions for protection of our environment.
+EEEIC 2018 is the 18th annual conference of the International Conference on Environmental and Electrical Engineering, a long-running conference that has become through the years one of the largest professional networking and educational event of its kind in Europe.
+EEEIC is an annual energy and environment conference that is held in 2018 in Palermo, Italy, where the delegates make presentations and discuss various issues including clean and renewable energy solutions for protection of our environment.

 EEEIC is an international forum for the exchange of ideas and information on energy systems both today and in the future.
 The conference provides a unique opportunity for designers and industrial people in general to interact directly with university researchers, manufacturers and distributors of energy equipment and to discuss a wide variety of topics related to energy systems and environmental questions.